migueldc99/gcnn/README.md

 # GraphNeuralNetworksDGL

-Master Thesis Work on using graph neural networks and dgl library for the property prediction of small molecules.
+Master Thesis Work on using graph neural networks for the property prediction of small molecules.

 ## Getting started